-Educating our young people is the responsibility of the entire community, not just schools.
-Schools, businesses and communities form partnerships because they wish to improve outcomes for young people, and recognise that by working together, they can often achieve outcomes that would not be possible from working alone.
+Schools, businesses, and communities form partnerships because they wish to improve outcomes for young people and recognise that by working together, they can achieve far more than working alone.

 Partnerships can take many forms.
-Some are focused on students, for example supporting them with reading, or helping them prepare for the world of work, or providing a relationship with a business mentor.
-Others focus on broader areas, for example supporting school leadership and teacher development.
+Some are focused on students, such as supporting them with reading, helping them prepare for work, or providing a relationship with a business mentor.
+Others focus on broader areas, such as supporting school leadership and teacher development.